 Kids should feel the same kind of joy and excitement over their own journaling supplies.
 Let them pick out their own cute notebook.
 With all the journals out there, it shouldn't be hard for your child to find one with a cover that appeals.
 The Horse Journal or the Dog Journal from SohoSpark, for instance, would likely be a favorite choice by many preteens.
 But, if they can't find a perfect cover design, they can always create their own with stickers, decals, or original artwork.
 Make sure the page design works for them as well.
 Younger kids, in particular, need lines for writing.

 Let kids try out pens at a stationery store and buy a special pen or two, too.
 (Look at it this way: at least then they’ll keep their paws off yours.)

 Let the Kid Conceptualize

 I’m fond of saying that your journal can be anything you want it to be.
 Unless you Bullet Journal® (Bujo), there are no rules.
 And even then, the rules are made to be flexible.
 So, why not encourage kids to be creative in their journals?
-A journal can be used for #allthethings
+A blank notebook can be used for #allthethings

 Let the Kid Have Privacy

 Journals can be fun, but their real value is in the safe space they provide.
 Adults often use writing journals as a safe place to express negative feelings.
 Kids deserve to have that same kind of safe space.
 Many of us start journaling as middle-schoolers precisely because we need to work through the new feelings and situations that burgeoning adulthood is throwing at us.
 Make sure your kids know that their journals are sacrosanct so that they can express themselves freely.